Vikram Vedha (2022 film): Development

-In March 2018, Pushkar–Gayathri were confirmed to be directing a Hindi remake of their Tamil film Vikram Vedha (2017), to be produced again by YNOT Studios.
-The project is co-produced by Friday Filmworks, T-Series Films and Reliance Entertainment, and Neeraj Pandey serves creative producer.
+In March 2018, it was announced that Pushkar–Gayathri would direct a Hindi remake of their Tamil film Vikram Vedha (2017), to be produced by YNOT Studios.
+The project would be co-produced by Friday Filmworks, T-Series Films and Reliance Entertainment, with filmmaker Neeraj Pandey serving as a creative producer.
 Pushkar–Gayathri intended for the remake to maintain the "gritty" tone that the original film had.
-Although Pandey had previously avoided working on remakes because of his preference to write original material, he was interested in working on this project because of its parallels to Vikramaditya and Betal from the folktale collection Baital Pachisi, which he felt was not yet done in Hindi cinema.
+Although Pandey had initially avoided working on remakes due to his preference to write original material, he was interested in working on this project because of its parallels to Vikramaditya and Betal from the folktale collection Vetala Panchavimshati, which he felt was not yet done in Hindi cinema.

 Casting

 Shah Rukh Khan was approached for the film, but declined.
-In August 2019, it was confirmed that Saif Ali Khan and Aamir Khan would play the police inspector Vikram and the gangster Vedha respectively.
-Saif differentiated Vikram from Sartaj Singh, another police officer he played in the streaming television series Sacred Games, saying Vikram is "much more dynamic, confident and strong" than Singh who was suicidal, and constantly picked on by others.
+In August 2019, it was confirmed that Saif Ali Khan and Aamir Khan would play the roles Police Inspector Vikram and gangster Vedha respectively.
+Saif differentiated Vikram from Sartaj Singh, another police officer he played in the streaming television series Sacred Games, stating Vikram is "much more dynamic, confident and strong" than Singh who was suicidal, and constantly picked on by others.
 Pushkar–Gayathri revealed that they were unable to have R. Madhavan reprise his role of Vikram from the original, due to his commitments to Rocketry: The Nambi Effect (2022).

 After production delays due to the COVID-19 pandemic during which the writers also re-worked the script, Aamir left the project in December 2020 and was shortly thereafter replaced by Hrithik Roshan.
-This would mark the second time Saif and Roshan share screen space after Na Tum Jaano Na Hum (2002).
+This would mark the second time Saif and Roshan would share screen space after Na Tum Jaano Na Hum (2002).
 As Vedha is from Kanpur, Roshan decided to speak with an Awadhi accent.
 In July, Radhika Apte was cast as Vikram's lawyer wife and Rohit Saraf signed on to play Vedha's brother the following month.
 By November 2021, Sharib Hashmi was confirmed to be in the film as Babloo.
 In March 2022, Yogita Bihani was chosen to play Chanda.